Configuration Examples

 │ └── readme.txt

-├── .git/ # and is used for journal data and actual accounting configuration
+├── .git/ # and it has journal data and its configuration

 │ └── ...